-God sees differently through the eyes of the crucifiedThroughout the year, the Southern New England Conference of the United Church of Christ reproduces the Daily Lectionary for use by churches.
-These are the suggested readings for March 29th: 1 Samuel 16:11-13; Psalm 31:9-16; and Philippians 1:1-11.
+Pi, graffiti and doorsThroughout the year, the Southern New England Conference of the United Church of Christ reproduces the Daily Lectionary for use by churches.
+These are the suggested readings for March 14th: Genesis 14:17-24; Psalm 27; and Philippians 3:17-20.
 I would encourage you to read these short selections as part of your Lenten practice.

 0 Comments